 they have become scarce.
 The crystals are sharp and very

 glassy with a rolling luster highlighting the intensely red surfaces.
 There about a dozen

 crystals here and all are

-complete with several showing some slight alteration to Pararealgar along the top edges.
+complete with several showing some edge alteration to Pararealgar framing the